Come Back, Little Sheba (play): Productions

 The play premiered at the Westport Country Playhouse.
 Presented by the Theatre Guild and directed by Daniel Mann, the first Broadway production premiered at the Booth Theatre on February 15, 1950, and ran 190 performances.
 The opening night cast included Shirley Booth as Lola, Sidney Blackmer as Doc, and Joan Lorring as Marie.
-Booth won the Tony Award for Best Performance by a Leading Actress in a Play and Blackmer won Best Actor.
+Booth won the Tony Award for Best Performance by a Leading Actress in a Play, and Blackmer won Best Actor.

 Reprising her Broadway role, Booth starred opposite Burt Lancaster as Doc and Terry Moore as Marie in a 1952 film adaptation.
-Booth won both the 1953 Best Actress Academy award and Best Actress - Drama Golden Globe for her portrayal of Lola.
+Booth won both the 1953 Academy Award for Best Actress and Best Actress - Drama Golden Globe for her portrayal of Lola.

-In 1974, Clint Ballard, Jr. and Lee Goldsmith adapted the play for the musical stage.
+In 1974, Clint Ballard Jr. and Lee Goldsmith adapted the play for the musical stage.
 Kaye Ballard portrayed Lola in the Chicago tryout, but the production never reached Broadway as planned.
 In 2001, it was revived under the title Come Back, Little Sheba at the White Barn Theatre in Westport, Connecticut, with Donna McKechnie as Lola.
-(A recording of this production was released by Original Cast Records.)
+A recording of this production was released by Original Cast Records.

 A 1977 television version starred Laurence Olivier as Doc, Joanne Woodward as Lola, and Carrie Fisher as Marie.
-Granada Television produced the movie as part of its Laurence Olivier Presents anthology series.
-In 2006, Acorn Media released the movie as part of a DVD set with six other productions from the series.
+Granada Television produced the film as part of its Laurence Olivier Presents anthology series.
+In 2006, Acorn Media released the film as part of a DVD set with six other productions from the series.